caleblogan/TiledJson/Readme.md

-## Tiled Json Load for  C#
+## Tiled Json Loader for  C#
-Library loader for the Tiled file formats that can be used in programming environemtn.
+Library loader for the Tiled file formats that can be used in any programming environment.
 Only supports tileset and tilemaps in the json file format.
 Files exentions must be .json.

 The library class properties are very close to the spec https://doc.mapeditor.org/en/stable/reference/json-map-format/.